nulogy/design-system/docs/catalog/components/toggle.md

 ## General guidelines

-- Always use toggle value label to clearly comunicate the selected state.
+- Always use the toggle value label to clearly communicate the selected state.

 ## States